 Most people in Mrs Nu’s village are farmers who struggle to earn enough for daily sustenance.
 They have no way to save money or improve their situation.
 After the harvest season, many people migrate to find work.
 Women and girls in particular are at high risk of sexual exploitation and trafficking at this time.

-We work with the Cambodian Women’s Crisis Center (CWCC) to help women before more economically self-sufficient and less vulnerable to harm.
+We work with the Cambodian Women’s Crisis Center (CWCC) to help women become more economically self-sufficient and less vulnerable to harm.

 When Mrs Nu and her neighbours heard that a savings group could help them become more financially secure, they were eager to start one of their own.